Get the Best Mortgage Loan for You

 - The banker may not be licensed as many are required only to be registered with a registry.

-Citigroup, Bank of America, and Wells Fargo are good examples of well known commercial banks.
+Citigroup, Bank of America, and Wells Fargo are examples of well-known commercial banks.
 Commercial banks offer a wide variety of services.
-In fact, you probably have a bank like this in your neighborhood.
+You probably have a bank like this in your neighborhood.
+Characteristics:

-- Primary source of business is not making mortgage loans.
+- The primary source of business is not in making mortgage loans.

-- Your bank may offer a discount or incentive on your loan if you maintain a checking or savings account at that institution.
+- The bank may offer a discount or incentive on your loan if you maintain a checking or savings account at that institution.

 These institutions are regularly under attack by lending competitors because credit unions do not pay federal taxes and enjoy certain tax advantages that other lending institutions do not.
-They are formed by a group of individuals with a common interest such as state government and community education employees or religious groups.
+They are formed by a group of individuals with a common interest, such as state government and community education employees, or religious groups.
+Differentiators:

-- Customers must meet qualifications to be eligible for membership.
+- Customers must meet the qualifications to be eligible for membership.

 - Interest rates and terms are typically very attractive and competitive.